 I decided to start this next chapter of the odyssey with a “mobile” version of a 3-way sound system – with 3 separate sections for low, mid and high frequencies – which could also be used at home / in the studio, and eventually mounted to a cargo bike for the odd open air session here and there.
 The system is fully powered by a 12 volt “leisure battery” (Varta LA95), and after the first test sessions in the area, it seems to last for at least 8 hours at a decent volume!

-Update March 2021: In the future I want to upgrade the battery to 200ah LiFePo4, which would basically quadruple the potential playtime (as my current battery should only be discharged to 50%).
+Update June 2021: After a few sessions I’m thinking the battery capacity may be a good deal greater than initially assumed!
+Nonetheless I want to upgrade the battery to a 100ah LiFePo4, which would basically double the potential playtime (as my current battery should only be discharged to 50%).

 Did you use plans for the design?